nic0michael/MorseSender/README.md

 # ZS6BVR Morse Sender (Java Project)

-This Morse Sender is a powerful and user-friendly Java tool that translates text into authentic Morse code audio.
+I used Software I wrote 40 years ago to help me pass the 12WPM code test and get my ZS License This Morse Sender is a powerful and user-friendly Java tool that translates text into authentic Morse code audio.

 It supports dynamic speed control, customizable tone frequency, random group generation, lesson playback, and memory macros.